OnixClient-Scripts/OnixClient_Scripts/Scripting_Documentation.md

 --sets the clipboard to the text

 ### **ImportedLib = importLib("Thing")**
---will import the things from the Scripting/Libs/Thing.lua file --"Thing.lua" would work too
+--will import the things from the Scripting/Libs/Thing.lua file<br/>
+--"Thing.lua" would work too<br/>
---lets you have helper functions in a file that other scripts can use --will return false if it could not find the file --the functions in the file will be usable in this file basically
+--lets you have helper functions in a file that other scripts can use<br/>
+--will return false if it could not find the file<br/>
+--the functions in the file will be usable in this file basically